 Compared to untethered EV chargers, tethered EV chargers give extra protection to your EV charger at home.
 Since the cable is embedded into the unit, it can’t be stolen or removed.
 Electric vehicle cables may not be the most affordable, and replacing them can cost you £100-£200 in the background.

-While the best untethered ev charger UK generally have smart features that offer security like a cable lock for pin protection.
+The best untethered ev charger UK generally has smart features that offer security like a cable lock for pin protection.
 If you’re looking for security from theft, then tethered chargers are probably the right choice.

 - Cable included